 Drain the warm noodles and divide between two bowls.
 Pour the broth into the bowls.

 Slice the steaks thinly and add to the bowls.
 Top each bowl with bean sprouts, sliced chili, mint and coriander leaves.

-The hot broth will ever-so-slightly partially cook the steak strips.
-If the idea of eating uncooked meat like this doesn’t sit well with you, simply fry the steaks until done to your liking and slice after at least 10 minutes of resting before adding to the broth.
+Tuck in and ENJOY!
+(NOTE: The hot broth will ever-so-slightly partially cook the steak strips.
+If the idea of eating uncooked meat like this doesn’t sit well with you, simply fry the steaks until done to your liking and slice after at least 10 minutes of resting before adding to the broth.)

 DISCLOSURE: Like many blogs, I am part of the Affiliates Program on Amazon.
 The links to the products I recommend on this page are affiliate links, meaning - at no additional cost to you - I will earn a commission if you click through and make a purchase.

 Amazon links on this page are directed at the UK market.
 However, if you visit the IN MY KETO PANTRY and IN MY KETO KITCHEN pages on this site, you will see links to the same products available for readers from the USA (and other countries).
 I got you all covered!